 If you do experience back pain, you are not alone.
 According to a survey by the National Institute of Health Statistics, lower back pain is the most commonly cited source of ongoing pain.
 In fact, 27 percent of respondents said they had this type of pain.

 Therapies for back pain can include chiropractic care, physical therapy, pain medications, and surgery.
-While these therapies can — and often do — provide real relief, looking closely at the best mattress for back pain could also be helpful.
+While these therapies can — and often do — provide real relief, looking closely at comfortable mattresses to ease back pain could also be helpful.

 Avoiding Soft Mattresses

-A too-soft bed, or memory-foam mattress, could encourage heavier, bonier parts of your body, like your hips, to dip down deep into the mattress while allowing your head and its pillow to float up high.
-This can place a strain on your neck and mid-back.
+A too-soft bed could encourage heavier, bonier parts of your body, like your hips, to dip down deep into the mattress, creating an arch in your lower back.
+This can place a strain on your neck and back muscles, resulting in soreness and pain points.

 If you use a thin pillow, as recommended for stomach sleepers, a soft mattress could allow your head to sink in, which could cause a sense of suffocation.

-Some memory-foam mattresses also can trap heat generated throughout the night, and, as you sleep on your stomach and put a great deal of your body’s mass into the mattress, the extra heat could cause your body temperature to rise quickly.
-If you like the benefits of memory foam, but want a mattress that won’t sleep hot check out our post on finding the best memory foam mattress.
+Some memory foam mattresses also can trap heat generated throughout the night, and, as you sleep on your stomach and put a great deal of your body’s mass into the mattress, the extra heat could cause your body temperature to rise quickly.
+That’s why many memory foam mattress companies incorporate cooling gels and other temperature-regulating technologies into their mattresses.

 Other Steps to Take to Improve Your Sleep

 Investing in a mattress that is designed to support your decision to sleep on your stomach is a smart place to begin.
-When you have the proper technology supporting your back, you may find that you can avoid stiffness when you awaken.
+When you have the proper technology and back support, you may find that you can avoid stiffness when you awaken.

 There are other steps you can take to ensure that your stomach sleeping is as healthy for your back as possible.
 Medical News Today suggests: